jmbarnez/LoveProject/docs/README.md

 * `src/libs/json.lua`: Embedded JSON encoder/decoder used by save/load routines and content tooling.

+## Maintenance Tooling

+Use the scripts under `tools/maintenance/` to clean up development-only logging before packaging a build.
+The `remove_debug.lua` helper strips `Log.debug(...)` calls from `src/systems/destruction.lua` so the released game does not spam the log when debris is processed.

+**How to run it safely:**

+1. Ensure you have committed or stashed any local edits to `src/systems/destruction.lua`—the script overwrites the file in place.
+2. From the project root run `love tools/maintenance/remove_debug.lua` or `lua tools/maintenance/remove_debug.lua`.
+3. Review the diff to confirm only the expected `Log.debug` lines were removed before committing the change.

+Only run this script when preparing a production build; during day-to-day development the debug output can be valuable for diagnosing destruction edge cases.

 ## License

 Novus is distributed under the MIT License.
 Refer to `license.txt` for the full terms.